flairysky/secretsobservatory/posts/poem_third_act.md

     injection, surjection and bijection
   </figcaption>
 </figure>

+You may ask why do we use these names.<br>
-Which were all coined by Bourbaki, where "<strong>injective</strong>" can intuitively mean that we inject one set into another, the same way a nurse injects one injection into one vein in our arm and another injection into another vein in our arm. "<strong>Surjective</strong>" comes from French (since Bourbaki is a French group) and means "onto," since every element of the co-domain is assigned to some element in the domain, and finally "<strong>bi</strong>" means two and does not need further explanation.<br>
+Well, they were all coined by Bourbaki[#2], where "<strong>injective</strong>" can intuitively mean that we _inject_ one set into another, the same way a nurse injects one injection into one vein in our arm and another injection into another vein in our arm. "<strong>Surjective</strong>" comes from French (for obvious reasons) and means "onto", since every element of the co-domain is assigned to some element in the domain, i.e. we can think of the the codomain being “onto’d” (i.e. "covered" is maybe a better word) by the elements of the domain via the association.
+Finally "<strong>bi</strong>" means two and does not need further explanation.<br>

 **Remark**: observe how important it is to distinguish in English the words "into" and "onto."
-Further, we observe that "into" does not mean "injective," but just that the arrow goes into some set!<br>
+Further, we observe that "into" does not mean automatically "injective,"but just that the arrow goes into some set!<br>

 **Remark on injectivity**:<br>
-Thus, to check whether an association $f$ is injective, we need to check that if $f(a)=f(b)$, then $a=b$, but not vice versa, since if $a=b$, then by the definition of association we must have $f(a)=f(b)$, since an association cannot assign two different elements to the same initial element; or in other words, an association cannot give two different values for the same input value, since then it would not be an association!
+Thus, to check whether an association $f$ is injective, we need to check that if $f(a)=f(b)$, then $a=b$, but not vice versa, since if $a=b$, then by the definition of association we must have $f(a)=f(b)$, since an association cannot assign two different elements to the same initial element; or in other words, an association cannot give two different values for the same input value, since then it would not be an association!<br>

 Next, given three sets, say $A,B,C$ and associations $f,g$<br>
 such that $f:A \to B$ and $g:B \to C$,<br>
-then we can form a **composite association**, denoted by the symbol $g \circ f$, where we can, for simplicity, read $\circ$ in our mind as "<strong>after</strong>" (thanks Friedrich Schüller, Winter School on Gravity and Light), since we apply $g$ after $f$, and read it aloud for the fancy audience as "$g$ <strong>composed with</strong> $f$" or "<strong>composition</strong> of $g$ with $f$," since we compose two associations together.<br>
+it folows from our very definition that we can form a **composite association**, denoted by the symbol $g \circ f$, where we can, for simplicity, read $\circ$ in our mind as "<strong>after</strong>"[#3], since we apply $g$ after $f$, and read it aloud for the fancy audience as "$g$ <strong>composed with</strong> $f$" or "<strong>composition</strong> of $g$ with $f$," since we compose two associations together.<br>

 Symbolically, we have also the following picture:<br>
 $A \stackrel{f}{\to} B \stackrel{g}{\to} C$ such that<br>
 $x \mapsto f(x) \mapsto g(f(x))$<br>
 Thus, we perceive the composite association as the association:<br>
 $g \circ f: A \to C$<br>
 such that $x \mapsto g \circ f(x) = g(f(x))$.<br>
-Notice that the symbol $g \circ f$ denotes a function, so if we would write $g \circ f = h$, we would have $h(x)=g \circ f(x)$.
+Notice that the symbol $g \circ f$ denotes another association, so if we would write $g \circ f = h$, we would have $h(x)=g \circ f(x)$.<br>

-Now, one can convince oneself immediately that if both $f,g$ are injective, then their composition $g \circ f$ is also injective, and similarly, if they are both surjective, then their composition is also surjective.<br>
-Hence, if they are both bijective, so is their composition.<br>
+Now, one can convince oneself immediately that if both $f,g$ are injective, then their composition $g \circ f$ is also injective, and similarly, if they are both surjective, then their composition is also surjective (i.e. if they are both bijective then their composition is bijective).<br>

-Now, here is one important instance where we immediately see how important it was in the definition of an association that we assigned to every element of the domain an element of the co-domain, since if we would not do that and had some elements in the domain without assignment, then already the above basic results would not be true in general!
-Convince yourself.
+Now, here we immediately see how important it was in the definition of an association that we assigned to __every__ element of the domain an element of the co-domain, since if we would not do that and had some elements in the domain without assignment, then already the above basic results would not be true![#4]
+Convince yourself!

 Now, we observe that, given a bijection between two sets, say $f:S \to S'$ such that $x \mapsto f(x)$ (look at the picture of a bijection),<br>
 we can "reverse" the arrow and define a function from $S'$ to $S$ which "preserves" the "pairing" of the original function $f$,<br>
 hence we can define our new function, say $g$, in the following manner:<br>